maxng07/AutoPilot-NLP-sg-Weather/README.md

 3. having-trouble - to close the conversation when an error is encounter.
 Specifically meant for Voice channel when NLP could not interpret.
 4. End-conversation - to close the conversation when user respond negative to having weather forecast

-The backend weather forecast autopilot-weather.js logic has these minor modications
+The backend weather forecast autopilot-weather.js logic running on Twilio Function have these minor modications
 1. Change input field value from event.Body to event.CurrentInput this contains the field value of "Area" or "All" for use to query weather forecast retrieve from NEA website. const Body = event.Field_Area_Value is now used
 2. Variable key is now change to converting "Body" to lowercase for matching the array fetch from NEA.